nvanfleet/SwiftGodotAssets/README.md

 ## Setup

+### 1. Configuration file

+SwiftGodotAssets needs to know the project location and the types we are supposed to cover.

 The plugin needs to know the root of the godot project it's generating the files for as well as the user's specific needs in terms of what kind of file types to generate assets for.